Persis Khambatta

-Persis Khambatta (2 October 1948 – 18 August 1998) was an Indian model and actress who is best remembered for playing Lieutenant Ilia in the feature film Star Trek: The Motion Picture (1979).
+Persis Khambatta (2 October 1948 – 18 August 1998) was an Indian actress, model and beauty pageant titleholder best remembered for playing Lieutenant Ilia in the feature film Star Trek: The Motion Picture (1979).

 Biography

 Early life and family

 Persis Khambatta was born in Bombay to a middle-class Parsi family.
 Her father left her family when she was two years old.
 She first gained fame when a set of her pictures casually taken by a well-known Bombay photographer was used for a successful campaign for a popular soap brand.
 This eventually led to her becoming a model.
 She entered and won the Femina Miss India contest in 1965.
 She was the second winner of Femina Miss India and third Indian woman to participate in the Miss Universe pageant.
 At the Femina Miss India contest, she also won the Miss Photogenic award.